yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 # Protocol Overview

-## Protocol Flow
+## General Flow
 ~~~ aasvg
 {::include art/app2app-browserless.ascii-art}
 ~~~
 {: #app2app-browserless-w-brokers title="Browser-less App2App across trust domains" }

 - (1) *Client App* presents an authorization request to *Authorization Server's* **native_authorization_endpoint**, including a *native_callback_uri*.
-- (2) *Authorization Server* returns either a *native authorization request url* for Downstream Authorization Server which includes the original **native_callback_uri**, or a **Routing Instructions Response**.
+- (2) *Authorization Server* returns either:
+  - A *native authorization request url* for *Downstream Authorization Server*.
-- (3) *Client App* handles obtained *Routing Instructions Response* by prompting end-user and providing their response to *Authorization Server*, which then responds with a *native authorization request url*. *Client App* handles obtained *native authorization request urls* by seeking an app on the device claiming the url.
-If not found, *Client App* loops through invocations of obtained *native authorization request urls*, until a claimed url is reached.
+  - A **Routing Instructions Response**.
+  - A url to natively invoke using a *User-Interacting App*, if present.
+- (3) *Client App* handles:
+  - A *Routing Instructions Response* by prompting end-user and providing their input to *Authorization Server*.
+  - A *native authorization request url* for *Downstream Authorization Server* by calling it.
+As long as such responses are obtained, the urls provided are invoked in a loop, until reaching a url to natively invoke using a *User-Interacting App*.
+  - A url to natively invoke using a *User-Interacting App*, by seeking an app claiming the url and invoking it.
 - (4) Once a claimed url is reached *Client App* natively invokes *User-Interacting App*.
 - (5) *User-Interacting App* authenticates end-user and authorizes the request.
 - (6) *User-Interacting App* natively invokes **native_callback_uri**, providing as a parameter a url-encoded *redirect_uri* with its response parameters.